Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1(Introduction).md

 # Threat Actor

 ### Individual Malicious Hacker: A single hacker who works completely alone.
 This is the most common type of threat actor you will face.
+### Malicious Hacking Group: A team of attackers instead of a single hacker.
+They work together to pool their resources and achieve a specific, shared goal.